 Your statement of purpose should be a short (250 to 500 word) essay which tells us something about you that we won’t see in your application including why you want to complete an LLM degree and your career goals.

 How do I apply online for housing?

 In order to apply online for university housing, you must have your UIN (University Identification Number).
 Once you have that number, you should apply through University Housing.
-A resource for off campus housing is the Tenant Union.
+A resource for off campus housing is Off-Campus Community Living.

 Is an introductory Legal English course available?

 No, but all entering LLM students are required to take Law 500: LLM Legal Writing and Research.
 The three week 2 credit course, open only to incoming Illinois LLM and exchange students, is specifically designed to facilitate the entry of LLM students into the University of Illinois College of Law by introducing aspects of the U.S. legal system and legal education.
 It was developed in response to requests from incoming students who did not feel adequately prepared to begin law classes in English without some orientation to the context in which U.S. law operates and to the teaching method at U.S. law schools.

 How can I pay my tuition and fees?

 You may use one of the following methods: check, cash, debit card, credit card or wire transfer.
 The University accepts both e-checks and credit card payments online through UI-Pay.

 Credit cards accepted for payment are MasterCard, American Express, and Discover.
 All credit card transactions will be assessed a 2.4% convenience fee.

 More information on paying tuition and fees can be found on the University Student Financial Services and Cashier Operations website.